Teaching

 I have attended the lecture X semesters ago.
 Can I still take an exam on the contents of that lecture?

-Exams always test the contents of the last iteration of a lecture.
-While the fundamentals of a field change slowly, we may set different priorities and update or replace around 10–20 % of the contents each year.
+Exams always test the content of the most recent iteration of a lecture.
+While the fundamentals of a field change slowly, we can set different priorities and update or replace about 10–20 % of the content each year.

 I want to inspect my exam (Klausureinsicht) but am unavailable at the scheduled date or time.
 Can I get a custom appointment?

-We organize inspections in batches only and require prior registration.
-But you may register a delegate with written procuration.
-Alternatively, you may register for any inspection date of any exam administrated by our group within six months after the exam.
-In this case, please mention exactly which exam you want to inspect.
-The secretariat is the only point of contact for matters concerning exam inspections.
-E-mails to lecturers may remain unanswered.
+We only organize inspections in batches and require prior registration.
+However, you can register a delegate with written procuration.
+Alternatively, you can register for any inspection date for any exam administered by our group within six months of the exam.
+In this case, please specify which exam you wish to inspect.
+The secretariat is the only point of contact for matters relating to exam inspections.
+E-mails to lecturers may go unanswered.

 I study for a teaching degree (Lehramt) and need examiners for the first diploma exam.